Ecommerce Fraud Risk: France

-France’s ecommerce market is one of the largest in Europe, with tech savvy consumers and plenty of room for expansion in the mobile shopping space.
-Consumer buying behavior in France is centered around discount shopping, remote pickup locations, and cross-border purchases.
-Online merchants that cater to these trends and are aware of recent fraud prevention regulations should do well in this thriving market.
+France’s ecommerce market is one of the largest in Europe, with tech-savvy consumers and plenty of room for expansion in the mobile shopping space.
+Consumer buying behavior in France is centered around discount shopping, environmentally responsible brands, social commerce, and a resurgence of online travel and tourism.
+Online businesses that cater to these trends should do well in this thriving market.

-Online merchants can find plenty of opportunity — and a few challenges — in the French consumer market.
+Online businesses can find plenty of opportunity — and a few challenges — in the French consumer market.
 Let’s take a look at what to expect.

 What Makes French Ecommerce Unique?